ThatCoolCoder/tinyinstallj/README.md

 # tinyinstallj

-A tiny installer generator for Java programs, primarily designed for use on GUI programs.
+A simple and tiny installer generator for Java programs, primarily designed for use on GUI programs.
 It can work with command line programs but things might get a bit weird on some OS configurations (testing needed).

 The installer generator is written in Python and it builds a statically linked standalone Rust executable that should run pretty much anywhere.